at-cg/RAFT/README.md

 The following options can be used to customize the behavior of the program:

-    -r INT: Set the resolution of local coverage [50].
-    -e INT: Set the estimated coverage [0].
+    -r INT: Set the resolution of local coverage [50] -e INT: Set the estimated coverage
-    -m NUM: Set the coverage multiplier for high coverage [1.5].
-    -l INT: Set the desired read length [20000].
+    -m NUM: Set the coverage multiplier for high coverage [1.5] -l INT: Set the desired read length [20000]
-    -p INT: Set the minimum repeat length to be preserved [5000].
-    -f INT: Set the flanking length for repeats [1000].
-    -v INT: Set the overlap length between fragmented reads [500].
-    -o STR: Set the prefix of output files ["raft"].
+    -p INT: Set the minimum repeat length to be preserved [5000] -f INT: Set the flanking length for repeats [1000] -v INT: Set the overlap length between fragmented reads [500] -o STR: Set the prefix of output files ["raft"]

 ## <a name="install"></a>Installation